Kudaes/Unwinder/README.md

 # Usage

-Import this crate into your project by adding the following line to your `cargo.toml`:
+Import this crate into your project by adding the following line to your `cargo.toml` and compile on `release` mode:

 ```rust
 [dependencies]